edterbak/NodeRed_Heishamon_control/README.md

 - [Enhancement] Added manual lower limit for the cool function.
 - [Enhancement] Setpoint changes from cool function will not be sent when heatpump is off, or cool is not in operating mode.
 - [Enhancement] Updated HELP in cool section.

+[2023-07-20] v23.04 Stable.
+Changes:
+- [New feature] Add conditions to the scheduler.
+This is a nice addition to the existing scheduler.

 ********